-specifies the of format file (default file: The dland file string path the NetCDF dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
+The dland file specifies the of the NetCDF file (default file: string path format dland global tenth degree.nc) to be used for the distance to land check in the tc pairs code.
 This file is generated using tc dland (default file provided in installed share/met/tc data directory).